insolar/observer/README.md

 ## Build binaries

-Build binaries automatically using the instructions from the Makefile: `make all-public`.
+Build binaries automatically using the instructions from the Makefile: `make all-node`.

 This command:
 * Generates three configuration files (`migrate.yaml`, `observer.yaml`, `observerapi.yaml`) and places them into the hidden `./.artifacts` directory.